-Schedule 2 of the National Energy Retail Amendment (Minor changes 2) Rule 2021 No. 3
+Schedules 1 and 4 of the National Energy Retail Amendment (Access, pricing and incentive arrangements for distributed energy resources) Rule 2021 No. 4

 Application of the National Energy Customer Framework related Rule

 On 27 June 2012, the South Australian Minister introduced the National Energy Retail Rules under section 238 of the National Energy Retail Law (NERL) set out in the Schedule to the National Energy Retail Law (South Australia) Act 2011.
 These Rules commenced operation as a law of Tasmania, the Australian Capital Territory and the Commonwealth on 1 July 2012; South Australia on 1 February 2013, New South Wales on 1 July 2013 and Queensland on 1 July 2015.